Megabyte to Pebibyte Converter

 The prefix 'pebi-' (representing 250) was defined by the IEC in 1998 alongside other binary prefixes (kibi-, mebi-, gibi-, tebi-, exbi-).
 Before this standard, the SI prefix 'peta-' (P) was ambiguously used to represent both 1,000,000,000,000,000 (1015, as per its SI definition) and 1,125,899,906,842,624 (250) in computing contexts, especially for very large data volumes.
 This led to significant confusion when comparing storage capacities advertised by manufacturers (often using decimal prefixes) and those reported by operating systems or used in technical specifications (often using binary interpretations).
 The introduction of the pebibyte (PiB) aimed to resolve this ambiguity by providing a specific term for 250 bytes.

-Common Uses for megabytes and pebibytes
+Common Uses and Applications: megabytes vs pebibytes

 Explore the typical applications for both Megabyte (imperial/US) and Pebibyte (imperial/US) to understand their common contexts.